 Bob paired me with a technical director named David Todd.
-David was a brilliant coder in his own right, and he was really interested in what I was suggesting about interactive movies and the lack of tools available to do what we dreamed of doing.
+David was a brilliant coder in his own right, and interested in what I was suggesting about interactive movies.
+We set out together to address the lack of scripting and editing tools for interactive movies.
 We began a relationship that would last through three companies.
 I never would have been able to create Voyeur or Thunder in Paradise without him.
 He made my creative impulses real in code and I stretched him to think about these creations as more than just video games.
-Here we are with the folks from Turbo Grax.
+Here we are with the folks from NEC - Turbo Grax 16.

 Cinemeware was also the darling of the game business.
 As a niche house we were always advancing the art and promoting those creations at the Consumer Electronic Shows with lots of flair.
 I had never been to one of these exhibitor gatherings before.
-All the big manufacturers would spend thousands of dollars to promote their TV’s, computers and sound systems.
-Games were added to the mix when they became a thing along with Porn videos.
-Staying in fancy Las Vegas hotels, cruising in limos, attending wild parties reminded me of my rock and roll days and to some extent games were for me the new version of that.
+All the big manufacturers like Sony, Panasonic and Phillips would spend hundreds of thousands of dollars to promote their TV’s, computers and sound systems.
+Games were added to the mix when they became a thing just about the same time as PORN VIDEOS.
+Staying in fancy Las Vegas hotels, cruising in limos, attending wild parties reminded me of my rock and roll days.
+To some extent this new game business was for me another version of that.

-Cinemaware in a sense lurched forward trying to stay relevant in the rapidly evolving game business.
+Cinemaware, in a sense, lurched forward trying to stay relevant in the rapidly evolving game business.
 As I have mentioned, the big studios were all trying to find a way in and so Sony came calling in 1990.
-Sony had recently bought Columbia Pictures in 1989 as part of the Japanese invasion of Hollywood and installed two fairly radical producers to run it, Peter Guber (he later buys the Golden State Warriors for their amazing championship run) and hairdresser Jon Peters.
+Sony had recently bought Columbia Pictures in 1989 as part of the Japanese invasion of Hollywood and installed two fairly radical producers to run it, Peter Guber (he is later part of the management group that buys the Golden State Warriors for their amazing championship run) and hairdresser Jon Peters.

 Our lives, in addition to making interactive entertainment, were now consumed presenting to a succession of American and Japanese Sony executives.
 What all of us didn’t know is that Bob and Phyllis had bet the farm on this deal and had taken Cinemaware’s adequate cash flow and pumped it up a bit.
 (Borrowed money to do this) The day that the Vice Chairman of Sony showed up in a limo, I thought maybe this was going to happen.
 During this courting process that went on for six months, Peter and Jon’s first movies came out at Sony and they were less than successful.
 In the end, the call came from Peter.
 They were forcing him to pay attention to movie making and this little deal was just a distraction.
 By that time we had all bought into the idea and so it was devastating for everyone.
 Little did we employees know that the loans that were taken out would eventually crash the company in 1991.